Dr Jana Walsh

 Senior Veterinarian – practice owner

 Dr Jana graduated from the Murdoch Vet school in WA in 1992 and has been practicing on the Border since 1996.
-Her interests in the Veterinary field are broad, however she particularly loves surgery (orthopaedic and soft tissue), behaviour, dermatology and endocrinology.
+Her interests in the Veterinary field are broad, however she particularly loves surgery (orthopaedic and soft tissue), animal behaviour, dermatology and endocrinology.

 Dr Sally Whitwell